 1986 wasn’t a particularly memorable year in the grand scheme of things.
 In January Spain and Portugal joined the European Community (as it then was), in July Prince Andrew married Sarah Ferguson at Westminster Abbey and in October Prime Minister Margaret Thatcher officially opened the M25 motorway.
-I seem to remember spending a large part of it looking for a job.
-Nor was I the only one on his uppers: the English National Opera was going through one of its periodic financial meltdowns and badly needed a sure-fire hit to keep the bailiffs away.
-Fortunately Peter Jonas, then running ENO, had already met with Jonathan Miller to discuss a new version of Gilbert & Sullivan’s ‘The Mikado or the Town of Titipu’.
+I seem to remember spending most of the time looking for a job.
+Nor was I the only one under the cosh: English National Opera was going through one of its periodic financial meltdowns and badly needed a sure-fire hit to keep the bailiffs away.
+Fortunately Peter Jonas, who was then running ENO, had already met with Jonathan Miller to discuss a new version of Gilbert & Sullivan’s ‘The Mikado or the Town of Titipu’.
 The rest, as they say, is opera history.

 Reportedly, Miller’s response when he and Jonas first toyed with the idea over dinner at the Camden Brasserie was: ‘it’s pure Duck Soup!’
 He decided to jettison all the Japanese stuff which had plagued most productions, amateur and professional, since the D’Oyly Carte days.
 Out went the kimonos, kowtowing and tea ceremony, in came tuxes, Busby Berkeley dance routines and palm-court orchestra.
-The late Stefanos Lazaridis’s all-cream set locates the action to a swish resort hotel circa 1930.
+The late Stefanos Lazaridis’s all-cream set locates the action to a swish resort hotel sometime in the Roaring Twenties.
 Sue Blane’s costumes are equally opulent and there are numerous changes: the ENO wardrobe department must work flat out on Mikado nights.
 The resulting all-singing, all-dancing crowd-pleaser still packs a perennial punch.

-Truth be hold, Gilbertian Topsy-turvydom does start to wear a bit thin with me after a while, nor is it quite compensated for either by Marx Brothers slapstick or high-kicking chambermaids, although there’s comfort to be had from what must be some of Arthur Sullivan’s best musical numbers.
+Truth be hold, Gilbertian Topsy-turvydom does start to wear a bit thin with me after a while, nor quite compensated for either by Marx Brothers slapstick or high-kicking chambermaids, although Sullivan’s music is as joyous as ever.
 And without doubt Miller’s is a helluva production which should be good for a few seasons yet.

 Header image: ENO The Mikado 2019, Cast, John Tomlinson, (c) Genevieve Girling